Skip to content

 WARNING

 Forced measurement is for replay/testing only.
-Using it during normal gameplay breaks the quantum contract — outcomes should be genuinely probabilistic.
+Using it during normal gameplay breaks the quantum contract.
+Outcomes should be probabilistic.

 When a ball exits the play field, it's measured to determine if it scores: